 I don't usually spend much time at book fairs in the display areas of major publishers and booksellers - the books there I can find in any bookstore.
 I look for the offbeat - here, for example, I found the stand of a publisher specializing in Patagonian materials.
 For example, I picked up a book called "El Rey de Patagonia - Orellie Antoine I, Rey de Araucanía y Patagonia", by Claudio Morales Gorleri.
 This is the true story of a 19th century Frenchman, who set himself up as the King of a Patagonian Indian tribe, and actually wanted to do right by them - keep them independent and their culture alive.
 The Chilean government of course could not tolerate such a thing, defeated his army and sent him packing to Europe (while annexing the territory of the tribe).

-Also, in the same stand I found an etymological dictionary of Patagonian placenames, written by Juan Domingo Perón himself.
+In the same stand I also found an etymological dictionary of Patagonian placenames, written by Juan Domingo Perón himself.
 In the 1930s Perón, well before he got into dictatorship as a career, was posted as a military officer in Patagonia, and he turned some of his time to good use (from a linguistic point of view).

 At the rather smallish stand maintained by the Republic of Paraguay, I locate a grammar and a dictionary of the Guaraní language, which is still widely spoken in Paraguay and adjoining parts of Argentina and Brazil.
 Indeed, it is the only Amerindian language (as far as I know) that has official status at the national level of at least one country (Paraguay, co-equal with Spanish).
 The usefulness of the grammar is diminished by the fact that much of it is in Guaraní only - Spanish is used in it here and there, but not consistently.
 Oh well, should I wish to actually learn Guaraní, I will just have to move to Asunción, won't I?